The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: T-duality, cyclic symmetry and parity duality

 \section{T-duality, cyclic symmetry and parity duality}

-In this section we discuss the relation of T-duality to \emph{parity duality}, which relates dissections of the amplituhedron $\mathcal{A}_{n,k,m}$ with dissections of $\mathcal{A}_{n,n-m-k,m}$.
-The definition of parity duality was originally inspired by the physical operation of parity conjugation in quantum field theory -- more specifically, in the context of scattering amplitudes in $\mathcal{N}=4$ Super-Yang-Mills, where amplitudes can be computed from the geometry of $\mathcal{A}_{n,k,4}$ \cite{arkani-hamed_trnka}.
-Furthermore, the conjectural formula of Karp, Williams, and Zhang \cite{Karp:2017ouj} for the number of cells in each triangulation of the amplituhedron is invariant under the operation of swapping the parameters $k$ and $n-m-k$ and hence is consistent with parity duality: this motivated further works \cite{Ferro:2018vpf, Galashin:2018fri}.
+In this section we discuss the relation of T-duality to \emph{parity duality}, which relates dissections of the amplituhedron $\mathcal{A}_{n,k,m}(Z)$ with dissections of $\mathcal{A}_{n,n-m-k,m}(Z')$.
+The definition of parity duality was originally inspired by the physical operation of parity conjugation in quantum field theory -- more specifically, in the context of scattering amplitudes in $\mathcal{N}=4$ Super-Yang-Mills, where amplitudes can be computed from the geometry of $\mathcal{A}_{n,k,4}(Z)$ \cite{arkani-hamed_trnka}.
+Furthermore, the conjectural formula of Karp, Williams, and Zhang \cite{Karp:2017ouj} for the number of cells in each tiling of the amplituhedron is invariant under the operation of swapping the parameters $k$ and $n-m-k$ and hence is consistent with parity duality: this motivated further works, see \cite[Section 2.4]{Ferro:2018vpf} and \cite{Galashin:2018fri}.
+In particular, \cite{Galashin:2018fri} gave an explicit bijection between dissections of $\mathcal{A}_{n,k,m}(Z)$ and dissections of $\mathcal{A}_{n,n-m-k,m}(Z')$, see \cref{th:GLduality}.

-In \cref{thm:pardual}, we will explain how parity duality for $m=2$ amplituhedra is naturally induced by a composition of the usual duality for Grassmannians ($Gr_{k,n} \simeq Gr_{n-k,n}$) and the T-duality map (between loopless cells of $Gr^+_{k+1,n}$ and coloopless cells of $Gr^+_{k,n}$).
+In \cref{thm:pardual}, we will explain how parity duality for $m=2$ amplituhedra is naturally induced by a composition of the usual duality for Grassmannians ($Gr_{k,n} \simeq Gr_{n-k,n}$) and the T-duality map (between loopless cells of $Gr^{\geq 0}_{k+1,n}$ and coloopless cells of $Gr^{\geq 0}_{k,n}$).
 The usual Grassmannian duality gives rise to a bijection between dissections of the hypersimplex $\Delta_{k+1,n}$ and dissections of the hypersimplex $\Delta_{n-k-1,n}$.
-By composing this Grassmannian duality with the T-duality map (on both sides), we obtain the parity duality between dissections of $\mathcal{A}_{n,k,2}$ and $\mathcal{A}_{n,n-k-2,2}$, respectively.
-This makes the rather complicated notion of parity duality at $m=2$ quite transparent!
+By composing this Grassmannian duality with the T-duality map (on both sides), we obtain the parity duality between dissections of $\mathcal{A}_{n,k,2}(Z)$ and $\mathcal{A}_{n,n-k-2,2}(Z')$!

 Recall that our convention on dissections is that the images of all positroid cells are of full dimension $n-1$.
 Therefore all positroids involved in a dissection must be connected, and the corresponding decorated permutations will be fixed-point-free.